Senior Host/Producer, Illinois Public Media (WILL AM-FM-TV-Online)

 - Ability to handle rapidly moving and breaking news stories

 - Proven ability to consistently work well with others, demonstrating at all times respect for the diverse constituencies at IPM and within the public radio system

 Illinois Public Media is a not-for-profit public media service of the College of Media at the University of Illinois.
 Our mission is to enrich people’s lives through programs and services that educate, entertain, inspire and empower by airing the best of public television and radio programs, producing local content for TV, radio and the Web while working with community partners to address needs and concerns.

 SALARY and BENEFITS:

-Salary commensurate with experience but not less than $42,000.
-No relocation expenses provided.
-This is a full-time academic professional position at the Urbana campus.
-The University of Illinois offers a generous benefits package, which includes one month of paid vacation annually, health, dental and life insurance, sick leave, a pension system, and tuition benefits.
+Salary commensurate with experience, but not less than $42,000.
+This is a full-time academic professional position at the University of Illinois, offering very generous benefits including one month of paid vacation annually, free tuition for employees, health, dental and life insurance, sick leave and a pension system.

-Apply online at http://jobs.illinois.edu.
-Complete a candidate profile and upload a cover letter, resume, and list of three professional references.
+Apply online at jobs.illinois.edu and upload a cover letter, resume, list of three professional references, and audio or video samples of your work in journalism or talk show hosting.
 Please let us know how you learned about this job opening.
+This search has been extended.
 Full consideration will be given to applications received by October 20, 2014.
-Applicants may be interviewed before that date; however, no hiring decision will be made until after October 20.
-Starting date: November 10, 2014 or a mutually acceptable date.
-For more information, call Dee Breeding, HR Specialist, at 217-333-7300, or email IPMemail@example.com.
+Interviews may take place before October 20, but no hiring decision will be made until after that date.
+Starting date is negotiable after the closing date.
+For more information, call Dee Breeding, HR Specialist, 217-333-7300, or email IPMfirstname.lastname@example.org.